 "There's a place for us, A time and place for us.
 Hold my hand and we're halfway there.
 Hold my hand and I'll take you there Somehow, someday, somewhere!"

-A 1957 Broadway musical, composed by Leonard Bernstein, and its 1961 film adaptation.
+A 1957 Broadway musical with music composed by Leonard Bernstein and lyrics written by Stephen Sondheim, and its 1961 film adaptation.
 A lot of people do not like to admit it, but it's basically a clone of William Shakespeare's Romeo and Juliet.It may seem Older Than Steam, with more than a few elements that you may recognize from other works.
 It is also a great example of Seinfeld Is Unfunny, with many modern audiences not understanding why it was such a groundbreaking musical in its time.
 It is recognized as the leader in using dance to further the plot, thanks to Jerome Robbins' choreography, and is also recognized for portraying minority characters (relatively) positively, using vulgar language and slang, and not being a particularly feel-good musical.Two gangs, one Polish-American (Jets) and the other Puerto Rican (Sharks), are fighting over territory on Manhattan's West Side when Tony, a member of the Jets, falls in love with Maria, the younger sister of the Sharks' leader Bernardo.
 Unfortunately for the young couple, they happen to fall in love on the very night the two gangs decide to end their feud in one final battle.
 Tony manages to persuade the two gangs to reduce it to a one-on-one "fair fight", but when Maria tells Tony to stop the fight altogether, his attempt to intervene results in the leader of the Jets, his best friend Riff, getting knifed to death by Bernardo.
 In a fit of rage, Tony then kills Bernardo in return.Act Two begins with Maria finding out about Bernardo's death from her arranged fiance, Chino, who then vows to kill Tony.
 Tony turns up and they spend the night together.
 After we find out what happened to the Jets, we meet up with the lovers.
 Bernardo's girlfriend Anita shows up, and Tony escapes, with a plan to escape to the country.
 Anita, despite hating Tony for killing Bernardo, agrees to tell Tony to stay at the drugstore he works at until Maria arrives.
 When she gets there however, she is nearly raped by the Jets that have gathered there.
 In a fit of rage, she says that Maria is dead, killed by Chino.
 Tony's boss tells Tony this, and he runs out into the street, calling for Chino to 'kill him, too.'
 Maria and Tony meet each other in the street, but before they can embrace, Chino steps from the shadows and kills Tony.
 Maria denounces both sides of the conflict for their part in Tony's death, and for how "we all killed him," not with guns, not with knives, but with hate.
 Thoroughly heartbroken, the Jets and Sharks together carry out Tony's body.
 The End.Notable for some of the most famous songs in musical theater, such as "Tonight," "America" and "I Feel Pretty", with music by Leonard Bernstein and lyrics by Stephen Sondheim.
-In addition, the movie won 10 Academy Awards, including Best Picture.
-Only three movies have won more (Ben Hur, Titanic and The Return of the King each won 11).
-The awarding of Best Director to Robert Wise and Jerome Robbins also marked the first time that the award went to a duo of co-directors, and the only until The Coen Brothers won it for No Country for Old Men in 2007.
+The movie adaptation won a whopping 10 Academy Awards, including Best Picture.

 Asshole Victim: Riff and Bernardo could both arguably be seen as this.